 AIQ Short Volume

-Global X - Artificial Intelligence & Technology ETF (AIQ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $7.26B, listed on NASDAQ, carrying a beta of 1.44 to the broader market.
-The Global X Artificial Intelligence & Technology ETF (AIQ) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Indxx Artificial Intelligence & Big Data Index. public since 2018-05-16.
+Global X - Artificial Intelligence & Technology ETF (AIQ) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $7.38B, listed on NASDAQ, carrying a beta of 1.60 to the broader market.
+The Global X Artificial Intelligence & Technology ETF (AIQ) aims to deliver investment outcomes that broadly align with the price appreciation and dividend returns of the Indxx Artificial Intelligence & Big Data Index, before accounting for the ETF's inherent fees and expenses. public since 2018-05-16.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.